eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/dataReader/readingData.rst

 Accessing data on callbacks
 ---------------------------

-When the DataReader new data values from any matching DataWriter, it informs the application through two Listener callbacks:
+When the DataReader receives new data values from any matching DataWriter, it informs the application through two Listener callbacks:

 * |DataReaderListener::on_data_available-api|.